 Better Outcomes for Older people with Spinal Trouble

 The BOOST trial is studying the physiotherapy treatment of back and leg pain or symptoms due to lumbar spinal stenosis (also called neurogenic claudication).
 This is a condition that affects older people and limits their ability to walk and stand which impacts on their ability to remain independent.
-Please visit these pages for more information.
+Please find out more about this study here.

 HE: Stavros Petrou, Benjamin Parker Funder: NIHR PGfAR